vitorhpmelo/ACDCStateEstimation/README.md

 - "stationary_MC5_wlav_conv.csv"
 - "stationary_MC118_wls_conv.csv"
 - "stationary_MC118_wlav_conv.csv"
 With the execution times, and convergence information.
+The content of these files can be used to generate Table IV.
+Note that this table depends on the computer used.